mk-fg/notification-thing/README.md

   "digest" message, up to a limit (number of last ones), and dropped with a warning line (and a count of these) beyond that.

-* Dbus interface allows calls to pause passing notifications, but still buffering these to "digest", force-flushing such buffer, displaying previous (cleaned-up) notifications, changing/pausing default cleanup timeout, etc.
+* D-Bus interface allows calls to pause passing notifications, but still buffering these to "digest", force-flushing such buffer, displaying previous (cleaned-up) notifications, changing/pausing default cleanup timeout, etc.